LiviaGitHub/Test-Management-with-Jira/README.md

 Pie Chart: Shows the distribution of defect types or test cases.
 Two-Dimensional Filter Statistics: Combines status and priority or module and severity.
 Created vs. Resolved Chart: Compares defects created and resolved over time.

 Example Gadget Configuration:
 Filter: "Open Defects."
 Chart: Pie chart showing defect distribution by severity.

-5. Automate Test Reporting
-Automate the generation and delivery of test reports to stakeholders.

-Set Up Report Subscriptions:
-Create JQL filters for the metrics you want to report.
-Schedule automatic email delivery using JIRA's subscription feature.
-Visual Reports:
-Use graphs and charts from dashboard gadgets for sprint reviews.

-6. Key Test Metrics in JIRA
+5. Key Test Metrics in JIRA
 Here are some test metrics you can track and how to retrieve them in JIRA:

 Metric	How to Retrieve in JIRA